 Research the Best Places to Retire

-Before making any decisions about where you want to live, it helps to do some research.
-Here's where to start.
+Before making any decisions about where you want to live, do some research:

-- Population, economy, attractions and general information: Visit the site of the local Chamber of Commerce and Economic Development Agency to get a sense of the local economy and industries.
-Most towns also have visitors bureaus on the Web that will give you a sense of the population, quality of life and local attractions.
-Also, check out Travel, where you can get inside information from locals who know the areas best.
+- Get the scoop on the economy: Visit the site of the local Chamber of Commerce and Economic Development Agency to get a sense of the local economy and industries.
+Most towns also have visitors bureau website that will give you a sense of the population, quality of life, and local attractions.

-- Cost of Living: The Council for Community and Economic Research uses data from its annual cost of living index to power a handy cost of living comparison calculator.
-It measures the cost of living in more than 300 urban areas.
+- Determine the cost of living: The Council for Community and Economic Research uses data from its annual cost of living index to power a handy cost-of-living comparison calculator.
+It measures the cost of living in over one hundred urban areas.

-- Crime Rates: The FBI's annual Crime in the United States: Uniform Crime Reports can give you a helpful overview of crime in all but the smallest American cities and towns.
+- Ensure that the area has a low crime rate: The FBI's Uniform Crime Reporting Program can give you a helpful overview of crime in all but the smallest American cities and towns.
 You can also easily access local crime reports once you've narrowed your search.